Q: I would like to book a place. What payment options are available?

 Q: Will the course be mainly classroom-based?

-You will be spending a part of the course looking at presentations, videos and (if required) making notes.
-However, there will be plenty of practical based sessions allowing you to look at and handle and use some of the equipment that health care professionals use, as well as forming into groups for a fun quiz or two!
-We are sure that by the end of the course you will not only have had the opportunity to thoroughly practise your new-found skills, but will have had an enjoyable time as well.
+Although you are based in a classroom for your one or two day course there will be a good mix of presentations, demonstrations and plenty of practical based sessions allowing you to look at, handle and practise using the equipment, as well as forming into groups for role-play sessions.
+We are sure that by the end of the course you will not only have had the opportunity to thoroughly practise your new-found skills and guarantee that you will have had an enjoyable time as well!

-No, we do not ask you to sit an formal examination, although our teachers are there to help you and will monitor your progress throughout both days.
-Each module has a series of multiple choice questions associated with it, as well as some fun crosswords and wordsearches to help you remember key facts.
+Each course module is followed by a set of multiple choice questions, as well as some fun crosswords and word-searches to help you remember key facts.
 These are all designed to help you gain the points needed to pass the course.

 Q: I have completed your course.
 When will I receive my certificate?

 For accredited courses: Upon successful completion of the course your OCN Accredited Certificate is posted to you.
-Usually this is within 6-8 weeks.
+This usually takes between 6-8 weeks.
 However, if you have a job interview coming up and have not yet received your certificate we can provide you with an email to confirm your successful completion of the course and to confirm your award status.